geological-survey-of-queensland/geological-properties-database/README.md

 * See [sosa:Sample](https://www.w3.org/TR/vocab-ssn/#SOSASample)

 #### Observation
-* An act of carrying out an observation using a _procedure_ to estimate or calculate a value of a geological or administrative feature.
+* An act of carrying out an observation using a _procedure_ to measure, estimate or calculate a value of a geological or administrative feature.
 * Examples: hyperspectral scanning, inductively coupled plasma spectrometry,
 * See the [GSQ Observation Profile](https://github.com/geological-survey-of-queensland/gsq-observation-profile)
 * See [sosa:Observation](https://www.w3.org/TR/vocab-ssn/#SOSAObservation)